fu4303/portfolio-amychurchwell/about.md

 layout: about
 title: About
 permalink: /about/
+skills:
+- HTML
+- CSS - SASS
+- JavaScript ES6
+- React & Redux
+- Typescript
+- Node
+- GraphQL
+- Django & Python
+- Jasmine & Karma
+- Selenium
+- Adobe Creative Suite
 ---

-<p>Hello!
-My name is Amy Churchwell. <br> I am a front end web developer at <a href="https://mozilla.org">Mozilla</a> --we are on a mission to ensure the web is open and accessible to all. ♡ I live and work in Portland, Oregon.
-USA.</p>
+Hello!
+My name is Amy Churchwell.
+I am a front-end web engineer at <a href="https://mozilla.org">Mozilla</a> --we are on a mission to ensure the web is open and accessible to all.
+I live and work in Portland, Oregon.
+USA.

+Never stop learning & share what you've learned along the way.